zachmccabe/zachmccabe.github.io/about.md

 I'm also the author and producer of The Photographers Field Guide to Beijing.

-Previously, I worked as a photographer for NGO clients in East Asia.
+In the aughts, I got my start by working as a photographer for NGO clients in East Asia.

 I grew up in the US, China and Japan.